Bones season 2

 The second season of the American television series Bones premiered on August 30, 2006, and concluded on May 16, 2007, on Fox.
-The show aired on Wednesdays at 8:00 pm ET for the entire season and consisted of 21 episodes.
-The season averaged 9.4 million viewers.
+The show maintained its previous time slot, airing on Wednesdays at 8:00 pm ET for the entire season.
+The season consisted of 21 episodes and averaged 9.4 million viewers.
+An additional episode, which was produced during the second season, aired during the second part of the third season.

-This season saw a reworking of the original opening credits sequence to match each actor’s name to footage of their character.
+The season saw a reworking of the original opening credits sequence to match each actor's name to footage of their character.

 Cast and characters

 Main cast

 Tamara Taylor joined the cast this season after the departure of Jonathan Adams.
 Taylor first appeared in the first six episodes of the season as a guest star and was promoted to a series regular and appeared in the opening credits beginning with episode 7.